 Featured protein labeling & crosslinking categories

-Biotinylation reagents and kits to chemically tag and label antibodies, proteins, and peptides with biotin at particular amino acid functional groups to create labeled antibody or other probes for streptavidin affinity binding, purification, and detection
+Reagents and kits to chemically tag and label antibodies, proteins, and peptides with biotin or desthiobiotin at particular amino acid functional groups to create labeled antibody or other probes for streptavidin affinity binding, purification, and detection.

 For Research Use Only.
 Not for use in diagnostic procedures.